aldorperez1/learn-go-pres/content/120-testing/30-test.md

 - Promotes test code reusability and maintainability.

 ---
-#### Example of Table-Driven Testing

-- Example: Testing a mathematical function, `Sum`, that takes two integers and returns their sum.
+- Example: Testing a mathematical function, `Add`, that takes two integers and returns their sum.
 - The table includes test cases with different inputs and expected outputs:

 | Input   | Expected Output |